Background information on IFS

 • 5.9.2 KO no. 9: There is an effective procedure for taking back products and/or carrying out a recall.
 This procedure ensures, that the affected customers are informed as soon as possible.
 This procedure clearly defines the assigned responsibilities.

-• 5.11.2 KO no.10: Corrective actions are clearly formulated, documented and taken as soon as possible to prevent further non-conformities.For each corrective action, responsibilities and time frame are clearly defined.
-Documentation is stored securely and is easily accessible.
+• 5.11.2 KO no.10: Corrective actions are clearly formulated, documented and taken as soon as possible to prevent further non-conformities.For each corrective action, responsibilities and time frame are clearly defined. is stored securely and is easily accessible.

 https://www.ifs-certification.com